 Wampler is offering VST3 versions of three of the fx from their multi-function pedal Terraform as a test.
 Included is an envelope follower, a univibe and a chorus.
 Download is free but you will have to answer a short survey.

 Cornflower Audio is a Belarusian developer that offers the Fury amplifier for metal with some pre- and post-fx and a pretty unique UI with slavic warriors and monsters.
 Don’t miss the “language” menu choice to see the site in English..
 Freeware.

 Lots of free plugins mainly modeled after analog gear .
 All released for free on their Patreon page.
 For guitar you’ll find some preamps and effects pedals including a model of a Russian Big Muff.

 NSP is a russian developer that has some overdrive plugins on his site.
 Check out the Overdrive Rack Pro for example.
 Freeware.

 Has a number of guitar sims but everything is still in beta.
 Still there are some demos to download if you want to try them out at an early stage.

 Guitar Gadgets was an entry to the KVR Developer Challenge 2014.
 The focus here was not to develop classic effects but weird, strange, ugly or “different” ones instead.
 Freeware.

-If you know a plugin that you think should be on this list, please let us know in the Honest Amp Sim Reviews usergroup on Facebook.
+If you know a plugin/developer that you think should be on this list, please let us know in the Honest Amp Sim Reviews usergroup on Facebook.